 Thomas began writing notes on a piece of paper.
 “Well, that whole incident involving that fire was bizarre.
 Although, with all that happened afterward, it was probably one of the more normal occurrences.”

-Emma stood up, thinking of the events that led her to obtaining her scar.
+Emma stood up, thinking of the events that led her to obtain her scar.

 Thomas tapped his pen on the desk.
 “Well, if you are gonna go into Unity, there is the obvious problem that remains.”
 He turned toward Emma.